 It was a very exciting simulation.
 I think I can be a good trader for an investment bank as I got 79% for this simulation.
 This experience helped me understand the real working environment in banking and now my financial theories are not only theories on paper but also skills in the real world.
 Hopefully I can combine it with my entrepreneurial knowledge to help the industry develop in the future.

-I’m very grateful to the IB Finance Club and AmplifyME for providing this simulation and I highly recommend that finance students — or even just students with finance knowledge — participate in this event if they are interested in banking.
+I’m very grateful to the Finance Club and AmplifyME for providing this simulation and I highly recommend that finance students — or even just students with finance knowledge — participate in this event if they are interested in banking.